 • Premium Plan: The highest covers all items in the Essential Plan, plus luxury appliances, roof leaks, and window air conditioning units

-First American premiums are slightly higher, with pricing closer to American Home Shield.
+First American plans are slightly higher, with pricing closer to American Home Shield.
 It offers $75, $100, or $125 service call fees for better pricing customization.
-Our sample quote included the highest service fee, which helped lower our premium costs.
+Our sample quote included the highest service fee, which helped lower our plan costs.

 Plan